What is Share Capital?

 Contributed Surplus and Additional Paid-in Capital

-Share capital includes two additional balance sheet accounts that are important to be aware of, which are contributed surplus and additional paid-in capital.
+Share capital includes two additional balance sheet accounts that are important to be aware of – contributed surplus and additional paid-in capital.

-Contributed Surplus is an accounting item that’s created when company issues shares above their par value or issues shares with no par value.
-If a company raised $10 million from shares that had a par value of $100,000 it would have a contributed surplus of $900,000.
-The par value of shares is essentially an arbitrary number as shares cannot be redeemed for their par value.
+Contributed Surplus is an accounting item that’s created when a company issues shares above their par value or issues shares with no par value.
+If a company raised $1 million from shares that had a par value of $100,000 it would have a contributed surplus of $900,000.
+The par value of shares is essentially an arbitrary number, as shares cannot be redeemed for their par value.

 Additional Paid-in Capital is the same as described above when shares are issued above their par value.